karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [extractPPGWTFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractPPGFDFeatures.m)
 * **Purpose**: Automates the extraction of wavelet transform features from preprocessed PPG data, employing a symlet wavelet to analyze the signal at multiple scales.
 This approach is useful in identifying intrinsic patterns and anomalies in PPG data that are often indicative of physiological states and cardiovascular health.
 * **Inputs**:
-  * 'data': Matrix of PPG data, with each column representing an epoch.
-Assumes the first row contains labels and is excluded from feature calculations.
+  * ‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
-  * 'fs': Sampling frequency of the PPG data.
+  * ‘fs’ - Sampling rate of the PPG signal.
 * **Outputs**:
-  * 'featuresTable': MATLAB table containing wavelet-derived features including energy, mean, standard deviation, and variance at various decomposition levels, along with approximation features.
+  * ‘featuresTable’ - MATLAB table containing wavelet-derived features including energy, mean, standard deviation, and variance at various decomposition levels, along with approximation features.
 * **Process**:
  * Utilizes the 'sym6' symlet wavelet for its balance of smoothness and symmetry, ideal for PPG signal analysis.
  * Conducts multilevel wavelet decomposition to analyze PPG signals across different frequency scales.